Home

 ⏵Registering is quick and easy.
 Here's how:

-Visit Secure.AzASRS.gov and click on the “First Time Registering?” link near the bottom of the page.
+• Step 1: Visit Secure.AzASRS.gov and click on the “Click Here to Enroll or Re-Enroll with the ASRS” link near the bottom of the page.

 Member Contributions